Wirecard ex-boss Braun arrested as creditors hunt lost billions

 Wirecard is being advised by investment bank Houlihan Lokey and the creditors by law firm Allen & Overy.
 Both declined to comment, as did FTI. ($1 = 0.8857 euros)

-( Additional reporting by Holger Hansen; Writing by Douglas Busvine; Editing by Alexander Smith and Mark Potter)
+( Additional reporting by Holger Hansen and Hans Seidenstucker; Writing by Douglas Busvine; Editing by Alexander Smith and Mark Potter)

 ALSO READ